Other Sources of Funding

 Personal grants awarded for further or higher education to those who live or work in the Salisbury or adjacent Dioceses (also to former students of the College).
 Bursaries available for those intending to teach in primary or secondary schools, who live/study within the Diocese of Salisbury or adjacent Dioceses.

 St Hild and St Bede Trust

-Restricted to advancement of higher and further education in the dioceses of Durham and Newcastle.
+Personal grants are awarded which relate to the objectives of the charity.
+Restricted to advancement of higher and further education in the dioceses of Durham, and Newcastle.